 Igloo Yukon Cooler Review

 The Igloo Yukon Cooler is Igloo’s primary attempt at competing with the “big boys” of the premium cooler world.
 They implemented many of the same manufacturing techniques, features, and design aspects that you are used to seeing in Yeti, RTIC, Orca, and more.
-The result is an extremely tough cooler that has very impressive ice life.
+The result is an extremely tough cooler that has a very impressive ice life.
 And, as you might expect, it also results in a much higher asking price than most other Igloo products.

 Below are our top choices for Igloo Yukon Coolers.
 Hop on below to see our full review.